 When a European citizen buys any goods within the EU they pay an automatic tax called VAT (which stands for Value Added Tax, otherwise known as IVA in Spain).
 This tax is invisible to the customer they simply pay the price of the item that is displayed in the shops.
 However most items have a VAT component which amounts to 21% in Spain excluding some special items which have a 10% VAT tax rate.

 Anyone living outside of the EU is entitled to claim back VAT tax from any items they purchase within Spain that they intend to take back to their own countries -subject to a few provisos we provide below.

 The Tax Free Shopping Service Explained.

-In Barcelona a great majority of the shops have signed up with the Tax Free Shopping Service (approximately 90%) This service is designed to make it really easy to claim back the VAT tax you pay on items purchased in Spain.
-Many shops run the TAX FREE service but do not display the TAX FREE SHOPPING logo in their windows and as a result many non-EU customers end up paying 18% more than they should.
+In Barcelona the majority of the shops have signed up with the Tax-Free Shopping Service (approximately 90%) This service is designed to make it really easy to claim back the VAT tax you pay on items purchased in Spain.
+Many shops run the TAX-FREE service but do not display the TAX-FREE SHOPPING logo in their windows, and as a result, many non-EU customers end up paying 21% more than they should.

 It's best to ask in the shop if they are members of the TAX FREE Spain Refund service before you buy any goods.

 Once you know the shop runs the tax-free service you can purchase your items and then request the TAX refund cheques which the shop will fill out for you.
 They will then present you with a cheque for your tax refund which you take with you to the airport.
 You collect these cheques from every shop that you visit when you purchase goods.

 When you arrive at the airport you must present you tax refund cheques at customs BEFORE you check your bags in.
 Customs may request to check the items before they stamp your cheques.
 Once your cheques have been stamped by customs, you can cash your cheques at any Bureau de Change in your chosen currency.